LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0202_Add_Custom_Marketplace_items.md

 - Publish the package to Azure Stack Hub Marketplace.

+1. Within the Remote Desktop session to **AzS-HOST1**, start PowerShell 7 as administrator.
 1. Within the Remote Desktop session to **AzS-HOST1**, from the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** prompt, run the following to install the Azure Stack Hub PowerShell modules required for this lab:

     ```powershell
     [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12